Sleep Apnea- Causes, Treatments & Cures

 This form of sleep deprivation can cause symptoms that range from simply feeling sleepy to chronic tiredness.
 As a result, not only are there significant direct health risks from the Sleep Apnea itself such as stroke or heart failure, but also from injury from accidents due to poor sleep.

 Why does the world use the term “disorder” when referring to sleep issues?
 Well, the definition of “disorder” is “a confused or messy state”.
 In this case, interruptions to sleep patterns can have multiple overlapping factors that can be medical, psychological or lifestyle driven.
 So using the term disorder covers a myriad of possible alternatives and options as to why you are not sleeping well.

 There are two primary types of Sleep Apnea.
 Each mostly occur in isolation but in approximately one in six cases, patients can have a combination of both forms in a wide variety of proportions.

-There are broadly three levels of severity – Mild, Moderate and Severe – where Mild Sleep Apnea represents half a dozen instances an hour through to Severe Sleep Apnea which would be more than one instance every couple of minutes.
+There are broadly three levels of severity – Mild, Moderate and Severe – where Mild sleep disordered breathing represents half a dozen instances an hour through to Severe Sleep Apnea which would be more than one instance every couple of minutes.

 Central Sleep Apnea (CSA) – this is a less common condition and is the opposite pathway for messaging.
 This is when the brain “forgets” to tell the airways to remain relatively open during sleep (like the rest of the body, muscles relax somewhat during sleep, but not entirely).
 Central Sleep Apnea can occur in 1 in 5 cases.
 In broad terms CSA is most often triggered by other medical conditions such as Parkinson’s Disease, brain infections or disorders and stroke victims.
 In can also be brought on as a side effect to opioid or narcotics medicines.